motacola/PandocPro/README.md

 ### New Output Targets

-You can now jump straight to PDF or standalone HTML exports without leaving the CLI:
+You can now jump straight to PDF, HTML, or PPTX exports without leaving the CLI:

 ```bash
 # Markdown → PDF (uses DOCSYNC_PDF_ENGINE if set, auto-detects otherwise)